vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 ### User Management
   * NSX allows RBAC, we can add Vcenter users and assign roles for them
   * Only security Admin or enterprise admin can operate on NSX security groups and policies.
-  * Is there a way to assign user to a logical switch?
+  * Is there a way to assign users to a logical switch?

 ### Approaches Comparison: Security Tag versus vNIC versus Logical Switch
   * Security Group Membership with Security Tag: